tekiegirl/TheMadKatas/1.ProblemBackground/BusinessGoal.md

 Penultimate Electronics requires an effective ticketing system to support their product support business line.

 ## Business Drivers

-* Customer and call-center staff complaints about system availability and usability
+* Customer and call-centre staff complaints about system availability and usability

 * Increase efficiency and reduce maintainability costs for software changes and business disruption due to failures